-- presence of a certain amount of bone. - primary stability of implants after insertion. - good paradental (gingival) support. - absence of bruxism (tooth greying) or serious malocclusion. - presence of a good occlusal balance (correct masticatory occlusal plane). - A serious assessment is therefore required of the specialist who, carrying out the necessary examinations with the help of appropriate instruments, must verify the coexistence of all these factors.
-If not, the choice must fall on "traditional" techniques of "submerced" or "non-submerced" they but at its using implants that require a longer waiting time that are travered.
+presence of a certain amount of bone. primary stability of implants after insertion. good paradental (gingival) support. absence of bruxism (tooth greying) or serious malocclusion. presence of a good occlusal balance (correct masticatory occlusal plane).
+A serious assessment is therefore required of the specialist who, carrying out the necessary examinations with the help of appropriate instruments, must verify the coexistence of all these factors.
+If not, the choice must fall on "traditional" techniques def submerged" or "ano eubmerged" through that is, using implants that require a longer writing time that has represented for the presented of the specialist who carrying out the necessary examinations with the help of submerged" or "ano eubmerged" through that is, using implants that requires a longer writing time but that are charger for (of "submerged" or "non-submerged" type), that is, using implants that require a longer waiting time but that are stronger for

-appropriate instruments, must verify the coexistence of all these factors.
-It not, the choice must fail on 'traditional' techniques' (of 'submerged' or 'non-submerged' type), that is, using implants that require a longer waiting time but that are stronger for supporting the masticatory load.
+(or submerged of non-submerged type), that is, using implants that require a longer waiting time but that are stronger for supporting the masticatory load.
 Implants can replace a single tooth (crown on implant), a group of teeth close together (bridge on implant) or a whole dental arch, or they can be used to stabilise a full upper or lower overdenture prosthesis.

-SYRA implants have been tested in a wide range of clinical situations:
+PRAMA implants have been tested in a wide range of clinical situations: